EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ## Subscribing to a stream for live updates

-You can subscribe to a stream to get live updates by subscribing to the end of the stream :
+You can subscribe to a stream to get live updates by subscribing to the end of the stream:

 <xode-group>
 <xode-block title="C#">